adrienpessu/jwt-tools/README.md

 # JWT Encoder/Decoder

-A modern, Material Design-based web tool for encoding and decoding JSON Web Tokens (JWT).
+A modern, front-end only web tool for encoding and decoding JSON Web Tokens (JWT).
 Built with HTML, CSS, and JavaScript using the [panva/jose](https://github.com/panva/jose) library.

 🔗 **[Live Demo](https://adrienpessu.github.io/jwt-tools/)**